 Economically they are very poor, as they are subsistence farmers.
 Most of them plant fields of different varieties.
 For instance they plant sorghum, teff, maize/corn, and beans, vegetables, fruits.
 Some of them are cattle breeders.
 Herds belonging to the people consist of cattle, sheep and goats.
 They are about 70% Christian.

 At present the translators are Teshome, Alemayehu and Zelalem.
 A small amount of work remains for the OT translation.

 Guji Oromo (2 million)

 At present the translators are: Mengistu, Tsegaye and Robiam.
-The New Testament has been published and a small portion of work remains for the OT translation to be completed.
+The New Testament was published in 2012 and a small portion of work remains for the OT translation to be completed.

 The translators are: Simon, Hizikiel and Tezera.
-The New Testament has been published and a small portion of the Old Testament work remains.
+The New Testament was published in 2008, and a small portion of the Old Testament work remains.
 The Book of Isaiah has recently been approved for publishing.